 Type III

 If the trial of conservative treatment fails, surgical treatment must be considered.
-Some authors advocate recommending surgical treatment in people with active occupations like baseball pitchers, manual laborers, and soldiers.
-Surgery in these people offers greater benefits.
+Persons with active occupations like baseball pitchers, manual laborers, and soldiers Surgery in these people offers greater benefits.

-Standard procedure for these patients is a reconstruction of the torn coracoclavicular ligaments with either local tissue or an allograft.
+Reconstruction of the torn coracoclavicular ligaments with either local tissue or an allograft is the standard procedure.

 Type IV-VI Injuries